 Difficulty levels

-In the Serfaus Fiss Ladis park, there are 4 different types of bike trails, from very easy to hard downhill.
-You can choose from very easy (1), easy (6), medium (8), and hard (2) routes.
+The Serfaus Fiss Ladis Park has four bike trails, from very easy to hard downhill.
+You can choose from very easy (1), easy (6), medium (8), and complex (2) routes.
+You will find tracks of less than 200 meters, all the way to the 4-5 km trails.

 Very easy (green): 1 track

-The very easy track is recommended if you have never ridden an MTB bike - or very little and you are insecure.
-You will learn the basics of cycling: braking, balancing.
+The straightforward track is recommended if you have never ridden an MTB bike - or very little and you are insecure.
+You will learn the basics of cycling: braking and balancing.
+You don't have to spend the day here, of course.
+After a lap or two, you can try one of the accessible routes.

 Easy (blue): 6 tracks